ishuonly/ExpirationDateTracker/README.md

 https://tome.app/zeel-b98/wastenot-making-a-difference-one-expiry-date-at-a-time-cljbbfd0p1h0xmu3eeh2rrglp

 ### Note
-Navigate to different branches to access the code for different features
+The main branch is the main project folder.
+The rest of the other branches are for the history keeping.
+All the PRs created should be for the main branch.